Easy Thai Chicken Satay with Coconut Rice

 This easy Thai chicken satay has become my family’s most requested meal.
 The 6-ingredient chicken marinade, which requires no chopping, comes together in a snap.
 The chicken can be sliced and marinated 48 hours or more in advance, so don’t be afraid to make it ahead of time.
-I often serve it with coconut rice and steamed broccoli on the side.
+I always serve it with coconut rice, which my children devour.

 A few months ago, I discovered my children love Thai food.
 If you are wondering: How could children not love Thai food?
 Chicken on a stick!
 Dumplings!
 Rice!
 Noodles!
 Peanut sauce!
 What’s not to love?

 I hear you.

 But if I know anything it’s that you never know with these fickle little beings, and this recent discovery is a welcomed one.
 Dining out with four little ones is about as much fun as it sounds, but knowing the food will not be a challenge — knowing I can relish a spicy green papaya salad while the children jump from one platter to the next — changes everything.

 A night at Celadon, newly opened just down the road, leaves us all incredibly happy.

 Celadon’s Thai chicken satay in particular is what my children devour about as quickly as it arrives on the table.
 After a few visits, I set out to recreate the satay at home, consulting a few recipes, which ran the gamut from including Thai red curry paste and coconut milk in the marinade to excluding both, opting for dried spices and aromatics instead.